camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/_index.md

 </dependency>
 ```

-Replace 'x' with your Camunda Platform version.
+Replace 'x' with your Camunda 7 version.

 {{< note title="" class="info" >}}
   There is a [project template for Maven]({{< ref "/user-guide/process-applications/maven-archetypes.md" >}}) called `camunda-archetype-ejb-war`, which gives you a complete running project, including CDI integration.